-There are a variety of templates used by different gyms, leisure centres and fitness organisations that fulfil the purpose of the PAR-Q. Whilst the layout and content of these will differ the overriding purpose will be to enable you to easily gather facts about your client focused on their occupation, objectives, medical history and lifestyle and to reach a decision if they are ready for exercise.
+There are a variety of PAR Q templates used by different gyms, leisure centres and fitness organisations.
+Whilst the layout and content of these will differ the overriding purpose is the same.
+That is to enable you to easily gather facts about your client focused on their occupation, objectives, medical history and lifestyle and to reach a decision if they are ready for exercise.

 Medical History Questions

-The medical history section of the PAR-Q is the litmus test for whether your client is able to participate in exercise and if so whether there are any contraindications you need to be aware of.
+The medical history section of the PARQ is the litmus test for whether your client is able to participate in exercise.
+If they are, it also explores if there are any contraindications you need to be aware of.

 It will enable you to;